4neesh/DevBlog/src/posts/010_MapAndStream.md

 <br>
 <h4><strong>Transforming a Map</strong></h4>
 <p>
 The <code language="java">Collectors.toMap()</code> method is a terminal operation that will pass the stream into a Map.
 The <code language="java">toMap()</code> method is overloaded three ways to support different aggregations of the Map.
-To demonstrate how the <code language="java">toMap()</code> method can be used, the below Map of United States Presidents and their inauguration age will be used:
+To demonstrate how the <code language="java">toMap()</code> method can be used, the below Map of United States Presidents and their age at inauguration will be used:

 ```java{numberLines:true}
     Map<String, Integer> presidentMap = new HashMap<>();